inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

 BibUpload takes a MARCXML file as its input.
 There is nothing to be configured for these files.
-If the files have to be coverted into MARCXML from some other format, structured or not, this is usually done beforehand via `BibConvert <bibconvert-admin>`__ module.
+If the files have to be coverted into MARCXML from some other format, structured or not, this is usually done beforehand via the `BibConvert <bibconvert-admin>`__ module.

-Note that if you are using external system numbers for your records, such as when your records are being synchronized from an external system, then BibUpload knows about the tag 970 as the one containing external system number.
+Note that if you are using external system numbers for your records, such as when your records are being synchronized from an external system, then BibUpload knows about the 970 tag as the one containing external system number.
 (To change this 970 tag into something else, you would have to edit BibUpload config source file.)

-Note also that in the similar way BibUpload knows about OAI identifiers, so that it will refuse to insert the same OAI harvested record twice, for example.
+Note that BibUpload also similarly knows about OAI identifiers, so it will refuse to insert the same OAI-harvested record twice, for example.

 3. Running BibUpload